bryonh/Kubernetes-Update-Apps-The-Hard-Way/README.md

 3. Delete all running pods
 4. Replication Controller creates new pods from updated template

+### blue-green

+1. Deploy new ReplicationController or ReplicaSet with update pod template
+2. Change service's label selector to reference new pods
+3. Delete old ReplicationController or ReplicaSet

 ### Rolling update with kubectl

+1. Deploy new ReplicationController or Replicate set with updated template
+2. Delete v1 pods one by one to be replaced with v2 pods using a single service

+_application must support running old and new versions along side one another_

 ```
 #start curl loop to watch versions change